Deep Backward and Galerkin Methods for the Finite State Master Equation: Notation

 The measure derivative on the simplex $\calP([d])$ is written $D^\eta$ (where the direction of the derivative is specified below).
-Since the simplex is finite-dimensional, one can think of $D^\eta$ as the usual directional derivative; that is, we define:
+Since the simplex is finite-dimensional, one can think of $D^\eta$ as the usual directional derivative; that is, for each $\eta\in\calP([d])$ and for each $y\in[d]$, such that $\eta_y>0$, we define: